mreetyunjaya/AWSS/README.md

 # Install AWSS On Linux (Ubuntu)

 ## XAMPP on Ubuntu
-Using a web browser, open this link: https://www.apachefriends.org/download.html and look for "XAMPP for Linux" choose the PHP version that suits your project and download it.
+Using a web browser, open this link: https://www.apachefriends.org/download.html and look for "XAMPP for Linux" section, choose the PHP version that suits your project and download it, if you don't know which version to pick, just pick the first one.
 Or you can download XAMPP through terminal using "wget" command(tool), but you will need to have and know the correct url version to download.

 Now working in Terminal: open terminal